Azuolas Tubelis helps Arizona Wildcats hold off Eastern Washington in 70-67 win at McKale

 As he did on Nov.
 27 against Grambling State, Miller played nine players in the first half while reserve wings Tautvilas Tubelis and Tibet Gorener stayed on the bench.

-Saturday's game will be only Arizona's second of the season, after games with NAU, UTEP, Colorado and Northern Colorado were postponed or canceled.
-Eastern Washington has also played only one, with games against Oregon and Montana Tech canceled.
+Saturday's game was only Arizona's second of the season, after games with NAU, UTEP, Colorado and Northern Colorado were postponed or canceled.
+Eastern Washington has also played only two, with games against Oregon and Montana Tech canceled.

 While Arizona has three more games scheduled over the next week, its Dec.
 12 game against New Mexico State already appears in question: The Aggies announced Saturday they have paused basketball activities after a positive COVID test.